Foster Care and Adoption

-Barnaby joined Extraordinary Families in March 2016 but has been working in the nonprofit sector since 1998.
-Supporting missions that promote empowerment and improve the quality of life for children and families has been the cornerstone of her work, serving such organizations as The Music Center, The Colburn School, LA Plaza de Cultura y Artes, and most recently the Los Angeles Neighborhood Land Trust.
-Barnaby’s background guiding institutional advancement focuses on building strong and lasting relationships with foundations, corporations, partners, and key stakeholders, as well as expertise in board development and communications.
+Barnaby joined Extraordinary Families in March 2016 as the Director of Philanthropy & Community Relations.
+Supporting missions that promote empowerment and improve the quality of life for children and families has been the cornerstone of her work for over two decades, serving such organizations as The Music Center, The Colburn School, LA Plaza de Cultura y Artes, and the Los Angeles Neighborhood Land Trust.
+Barnaby’s background guiding institutional advancement focuses on building strong and lasting relationships with constituents, stakeholders, partners, and the community, as well as expertise in board development and communications.

+In addition to her career with social benefit organizations, Barnaby helped mothers welcome children into their families as a birth doula.
 She holds a Bachelor of Arts in Art History from the American University of Paris.

 Jill Rosenberg, MSW